YMC-William/YMC-SDK-Documentation/YMC_Analytics_API.md

 	}

 ### App goes to the forground
-An Event of type "YA0start" should be posted to YMCA server whenever the app appears (including recover from the background).
+An Event of type "YA0start" should be posted to the YMCA server whenever the app appears (including recovery from the background).
-On top of the minimal attributes, a YA0birth event should have the **Launch Count** property recording the times of the app going to the foreground. a full example is as following:
+On top of the minimal attributes, a YA0birth event should have the **Launch Count** property recording the times entered the foreground.
+A full example follows:

 	{
 	 "event": "YA0start",